sneakerhax/Posts/README.md

  ## Posts

-* [Maximum Compromise in your Offensive Security Career](https://github.com/sneakerhax/Posts/blob/main/posts/Maximum_Compromise_in_your_offensive_security_career.md) - A post about the principals of being a a principal in Offensive Security
+* [Maximum Compromise in your Offensive Security Career](https://github.com/sneakerhax/Posts/blob/main/posts/Maximum_Compromise_in_your_offensive_security_career.md) - A post about the principals of being a principal in Offensive Security
 * [Privilege Esclation in your Offensive Security Career](https://github.com/sneakerhax/Posts/blob/main/posts/Privilege_Escalation_in_your_offensive_security_career.md) - A post about advancing in your Offensive Security Career
 * [Broken into Offensive Security](https://github.com/sneakerhax/Posts/blob/main/posts/Broken_into_Offensive_Security.md) - A post about breaking into the field of Offensive Security and flawed advice
 * [Dockerizing Email Harvester](https://github.com/sneakerhax/Posts/blob/main/posts/Dockerizing_Email_Harvester.md) - A post to show an example of how to Dockerize offensive security tools